Ray Canterbury

-Denny Ray Canterbury, Jr. (born February 19, 1969) is an American politician and a Republican member of the West Virginia House of Delegates representing District 42 since January 12, 2013.
+Denny Ray Canterbury, Jr. (born February 19, 1969) is an American politician and a Republican member of the West Virginia House of Delegates representing District 47 since December 1, 2024.
+He previously represented District 42 from January 12, 2013 to 2016.
 Canterbury served consecutively from January 2001 until January 2013 in a District 28 seat.

 Education

 Canterbury earned his BA from the University of Chicago and his MBA from West Virginia University.